Skip to content

 • Daemon status

-• Agent binaries: claude, codex, acli, opencode
+• Native agent binaries: claude, codex, acli, opencode, pi

 Uses indicators: (available), (not found, optional), (problem detected).